 The time servers operated by NIST as a group process 1.4 billion packets per day or about 16,000 PPS and growing by about 7 percent per month.
-The flagship servers in Boulder, CO, are in much the same shape as the USNO servers.
-There are three servers behind a load balancing device, running at about the same level of traffic as the USNO machines.
+The servers in Washington, DC, are in much the same shape as the USNO servers.
+There are three servers behind a load leveling device, running at about the same level of traffic as the USNO machines.
 However, in this case the network is apparently able to handle the load.
-There are suspicious that this is not the whole story, as there is evidence that implementations other than the public software are massively impolite and hammer the servers at intervals much less than 64 seconds.
+There are suspicious that this is not the whole story, as we there is evidence that implementations other than the public software are massively impolite and hammer the servers at intervals much less than 64 seconds.

-In an effort to gauge the extent and severity of this problem, the flagship servers were surveyed over a period of two days.
-Each of the three machines collected data on recent packet arrivals using an algorithm similar to the page replacement algorithm used by a virtual memory operating system.
+In an effort to gauge the extent and severity of this problem, The three flagship servers at Boulder, CO, were surveyed.
+A load balancer distributes incoming packets to the three machines to equalize the load.
+Each machine collected data on recent packet arrivals using an algorithm similar to the page replacement algorithm used by a virtual memory operating system.
 Both algorithms use a list sorted in the order of usage from the newest to the oldest.
 When a new packet arrives the list is searched for an entry matching the IP address.
 If not found, the new entry is placed first in the list and the other entries shifted back to make room.
 If an old entry matching the IP address is found, the entry is moved first in the list and the entry updated to reflect the time since the entry was first found, the time since most recently found and the total number of packets in the burst.